 What Gear to Use for DPS in The Division 2

 A high armor value is still a plus, but remember, this is all about damage, so feel free to go for gear that’s slightly less protective if it offers you damage bonuses.
 The bonuses you’ll find most often are extra headshot damage or a boost to overall weapon damage: stack both to ensure you’re as deadly as possible.
 You could also choose gear that boosts a particular weapon type, such as an LMG or assault rifle, depending on what loadout you pick — we’ll get onto that in a second.

 As well as damage bonuses, look for bonuses that grant you health when you kill an enemy.
 You’ll have a high body count, and your lack of armor might mean you need the extra hit points that come with it.

 For gear talents, there aren’t many that directly boost your damage.
 The “Critical” talent, which increases your critical damage, is a contender.
-So is “Hard Hitting, which increases your damage against elite enemies.
+So is “Hard Hitting,” which increases your damage against elite enemies.
 Alternatively, the “Vital” talent gets you +20 percent health.
 Seeing as you have less armor, that can be very useful.
 The “Restorative” talent, which grants 10 percent health on kill, is good for the same reason.

 The Best DPS Weapons and Attachments